-WASHINGTON — American factories grew at a slightly faster pace in May, another sign that manufacturing remains healthy.
+WASHINGTON — American factories grew more slowly last month, but U.S. manufacturing remains healthy.

-New orders and hiring grew faster in May.
-Production and export orders grew more slowly.
+New orders, production, hiring and export orders all grew, though more slowly.